abdkhalid24/Snakes-ladders-game-/README.md

 The standard language used to create and structure content on the web.
 It defines elements by using tags, In this game, I used it to add text, buttons, and a text field.
 Most importantly, it combined two functional and design languages: "javascript & CSS".
 3. **CSS**:
 The language responsible for designing and beautifying the entire project.
 Through it, I controlled the different sizes of text, standard dimensions, buttons, and main panels.

+### Difficult part of the project
+The most difficult part of the project, which took me some time, is the restart mode for the page.
+When the tour is finished, the restart box is pressed, and then the request occurs.
+In Java script, I tried many times to link the main function to the run box, but it did not work.
+In the end, the matter was finally successful.
+### Best part of the project
+The best part of the game was when I added the design to it.
+I was more focused on thinking and being creative about this than any other part of the programming.